hopx-ai/hopx/python/tests/README.md

 By default, the workflow:
 1. Analyzes all changed files in your PR/push
-2. Maps changed source files to corresponding test directories
+2. Maps changed source files to corresponding test directories using `.github/test_mapper.py`
-3. Runs only the relevant tests
+3. Runs only the relevant tests (integration and/or e2e based on what changed)
+4. Runs tests across all Python versions (3.8, 3.9, 3.10, 3.11, 3.12)
+5. Generates coverage reports automatically

 ### Test Directives (Override Default)